 Claimants should note that no matter which course of action they decide upon, the court cannot guarantee that the claim will be successful.
 There will also be additional court fees to pay, and whilst the court will add these fees to the money already owed by the defendant, if the defendant does not pay claimants will not be able to ask for their court fees to be refunded.

-In some instances, claimants may be able to get help with court fees, for further information, see the EX160A-How to apply for help with fees booklet.
+In some instances, claimants may be able to get help with court fees, for further information, see the EX160A-How to apply for help with fees government webpage.

 Before making a decision about pursuing an unpaid claim, claimants should consider whether:-

 - they are likely to get their money and court fees back